 6) Hydrate and Fuel Enough

 First, make sure you’re drinking enough water always, always, always.
-And get consistent with electrolytes if you are sweating a great deal (possibly more than you normally would due to hormones).
+And get consistent with drinking electrolytes if you’re sweating a great deal (possibly more than you normally would due to hormones).

 - Toast with nut butter